canjs/canjs/docs/can-guides/experiment/technology/html.md

 @demo demos/technology-overview/my-counter-5.html
 @codepen

-[can-stache]’s scope is usually made up of other component ViewModels.  [can-stache-bindings] passes values from one ViewModel to another.
+[can-stache]’s scope is usually made up of other component properties.  [can-stache-bindings] passes values from one component to another.
 For example, the `<task-editor>` component connects its `progress` property to the `value` property of the `<my-slider>` with:

 ```html